Patternslib/pat-redactor/README.md

 Installation
 ------------

-Download redactor.js and unzip the the file in a directory named `redactor`.
+Download redactor.js and unzip the the file in a directory named `redactor` one level above this directory.

 In your console,